Muts256/Threat-Hunt/Azuki_Dead_in_the_Water.md

 ## Service Restoration Strategy

-Following containment and remediation, services are re-enabled using a **phased restoration approach** to minimise risk and prevent re-compromise.
+Following containment and remediation, services should be re-enabled using a **phased restoration approach** to minimise risk and prevent re-compromise.

 ### Restoration Order
 1. **Low-Criticality Services**